isomerpages/ogp/_about-us/eng/sheikh.md

   * Mentorship and leadership roles in guiding more junior members of the team for Redeem team.

   * Migrated Pair into a more production ready setup.
-quote: When trouble comes, it’s your family that supports you.
+quote: The memories we make with our family is everything.
 linkedinId: ""

 ---